 18. Visit New England’s largest fair, the Big E.

-At this huge fair, you will find almost every food you can think of eating and all the typical carnival rides.
-But my favorite part is the Avenue of the States where you can find replicas of New England’s capitals full of foods and goods from the state.
+At this colossal fair, you will find almost every food you can think of eating and all the typical carnival rides.
+But my favorite part is the Avenue of the States, where you can find replicas of New England’s capitals full of foods and goods from the state.